erlef/website/priv/posts/marketing/20210331201645_getting-to-know-us-prodriguez.md

 ## About this series

 <p>
- Welcome the first edition in our getting to know us series.
-Getting to know us consists of articles and interviews about a wide variety of people in our ecosystem, with the main goal of making their work with BEAM technologies visible.
+ Welcome the first edition in our "Getting to know us" series.
+"Getting to know us" consists of articles and interviews about a wide variety of people in our ecosystem, with the main goal of making their work with BEAM technologies visible.
 Some have been around a long time, while others may seem new to you, but they all share a love for this ecosystem.
 If you know of interesting work that deserves more visibility, let us know at